A primary benefit and use of sunflower lecithin is for preventing fatty liver although sunflower lecithin has many other benefits including:

 The neurotransmitter acetylcholine carries signals across brain cells, which is necessary for optimal brain function.
 High choline consumption has been associated with healthier brain tissue.

-People who have choline-rich diets were more likely to do well on memory and cognitive tests.
+People with choline-rich diets were likelier to do well on memory and cognitive tests.
 Individuals with cognitive decline have been shown to have lower levels of acetylcholine.

-Eating choline-rich foods is a fantastic way to boost brain function and memory through diet.
+Eating choline-rich foods such as egg yolks and eggs is a fantastic way to boost brain function and memory through diet.

 References: